plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 The Facilitator must enact the Integrative Election Process as follows:

-- **(a) Describe Role:** First, the Facilitator identifies the target Role and term for the election.
+- **(a) Describe Rôle:** First, the Facilitator identifies the target Rôle and term for the election.
 The Facilitator may also present other information relevant to the election.
 During this step and the next, no one may comment on any potential candidates.
-- **(b) Fill Out Ballots:** Each participant fills out a ballot to nominate the eligible candidate whom the participant believes is best for the Role.
+- **(b) Fill Out Ballots:** Each participant fills out a ballot to nominate the eligible candidate whom the participant believes is best for the Rôle.
 Each participant must label the ballot with his or her own name as well, and no one may abstain or nominate multiple people.
 - **(c) Nomination Round:** During this step, the Facilitator shares the contents of each ballot, one at a time, with all participants.
-For each ballot, the nominator states why he or she believes their nominee would be a good fit for the Role.
+For each ballot, the nominator states why he or she believes their nominee would be a good fit for the Rôle.
 No one else speaks.
 The nominator may not comment on other potential candidates beyond their nominee.
 - **(d) Nomination Change Round:** Once all nominations are shared, any participant may change their nomination.
 A participant making a change may explain the reason for the change, but the Facilitator must stop any other comments or discussion.
 - **(e) Make a Proposal:** The Facilitator counts the nominations, and makes a Proposal to elect the candidate with the most.
-If there is a tie, the Facilitator may do any one of the following: (i) if only one of the tied candidates has nominated himself or herself, propose that person; or (ii) if the person currently filling the Role is among those tied, propose that person; or (iii) blindly select one of the tied candidates randomly, and propose that person; or (iv) go back to the previous step and ask each participant who nominated someone other than a tied candidate to change that nomination to one of the tied candidates.
+If there is a tie, the Facilitator may do any one of the following: (i) if only one of the tied candidates has nominated himself or herself, propose that person; or (ii) if the person currently filling the Rôle is among those tied, propose that person; or (iii) blindly select one of the tied candidates randomly, and propose that person; or (iv) go back to the previous step and ask each participant who nominated someone other than a tied candidate to change that nomination to one of the tied candidates.
 - **(f) Process Proposal:** The Facilitator moves to the Integrative Decision-Making Process to resolve the Proposal, but starts with the Objection round.
 If any Objections surface, the Facilitator may choose to process them normally, or discard the Proposal.
 If discarded, the Facilitator must then go back to the prior step in this process, ignore all nominations for the discarded candidate, and apply the rules of the prior step to select another candidate to propose instead.

 ### 3.4 Asynchronous Governance